 Getting Started

-In order to unlock EvoLab, it's first necessary that your COROS watch has a good understanding of the relationship between your personal physiological measurements and how much "work" can be produced at a given effort level.
+In order to unlock EvoLab, it is first necessary that your COROS watch has a good understanding of the relationship between your personal physiological measurements and how much "work" can be produced at a given effort level.

 To provide the most accurate and actionable feedback, it is vital that we first collect a sufficient base level of data that falls within a set of parameters we have established to ensure your EvoLab data is as error-free as possible.